onekiloparsec/KPCSplitPanes/README.md

 -----

 KPCSplitPanes is a lot a work in progress right now.
 A demo is here to show how to use it.
-Basically, install a `NSSplitView` in your xib/storyboard, declare it as a `PressureSplitView`, build a dedicated delegate, and assign it to the split view (see demo)
+Basically, install a `NSStackView` in your xib/storyboard, declare it as a `PressureStackView`, build a dedicated delegate, and assign it to the split view (see demo)

 The choice between horizontal and vertical split can be toggled by pressing `Alt` key.